TEC7337/STES/GETTING_STARTED.md

 # 🚀 Getting Started with STES

 Welcome to the Smart Time Entry System (STES)!
-This guide will help you set up and run the system for your Nsight Inc. presentation.

 ## 📋 Prerequisites